Wellness in the 2020s

 But these numbers (Bob continued) are abstractions, based upon the trend of reductionism in modern medicine.
 We study molecules in the body as separate from every other molecule in the body, from every thought of the mind, from every interpersonal relationship, from every variation in the natural landscape, from every time of day or season of the year.

-Health, he said, is meaningless; the ideas that our body does not contain a mind or spirit, that we can live within a certain set of assigned parameters, that it is somehow desirable never to have a symptom are preposterous.
+Health, he said, is meaningless.
+The ideas that our body does not contain a mind or spirit… that we can live within a certain set of assigned parameters… that it is somehow desirable never to have a symptom… are preposterous.
 We must focus on wellness, which he defined not as an achievable goal, but as an active practice of observation, awareness, connection, groundedness in nature, empowerment to change.

 "Your body is wise!"
 Bob would thunder.